-In June 2022, Sevic Systems SE ("Sevic") filed for injunctive relief in a corporate court in Brussels, Belgium, alleging that Cenntro Automotive Europe GmbH ("CAE") infringed on Sevic's intellectual property ("IP") rights.
-The injunctive action was also directed against LEIE Center SRL ("LEIE") and Cedar Europe GmbH ("Cedar"), two distribution partners of CAE.
-There, Sevic claims it acquired all IP rights to an electric vehicle, the so-called CITELEC model ("CITELEC"), fully and exclusively from the French company SH2M Sarl ("SH2M") under Mr. Pierre Millet.
-Sevic claims these rights were acquired under a 2019 IP transfer agreement.
-According to Sevic, the METRO model ("METRO") produced by Cenntro Electro Group Ltd. ("CEGL") and distributed by CAE derives directly from the CITELEC.
-Sevic alleges the distribution of the METRO infringes on Sevic's IP rights.
-In its action, Sevic relies on (Belgian) copyright law and unfair business practices.
-On February 2, 2023, the president of the commercial court of Brussels rendered a judgment, declaring i) the claim against Cedar was inadmissible and ii) The main claim against CAE and LEIE was founded.
-According to the president's opinion the CITELEC-model can enjoy copyright protection and determined it was sufficiently proven that Sevic acquired the copyrights of the CITELEC-model.
-The president then concluded that the distribution of the METRO-model in Belgium constituted a violation of article XI.
-165 §1 of the Belgian Code of Economic Law and thereby ordered the cessation of the distribution of the METRO-model, a penalty in the form of a fine of EUR20,000,00 per sold vehicle in Belgium and EUR5.000.00 for each other infringement in Belgium after the judgement was served with a maximum fine of EUR500,000.00 for LEIE and EUR1,000,000.00 fine for CAE.
+In June 2022, Sevic Systems SE ("Sevic") filed for injunctive relief in a corporate court in Brussels, Belgium, where Servic alleged CAE infringed on Sevic's intellectual property ("IP") rights.
+The injunctive action was also directed against LEIE Center SRL ("LEIE") and Cedar Europe GmbH ("Cedar"), two of CAEs distribution partners, Sevic alleges to it acquired IP rights to the CITELEC electric vehicle model ("CITELEC"), fully and exclusively from a French company SH2M Sarl("SH2M").
+Sevic alleges these IP rights were acquired through an IP transfer agreement in 2019.
+According to Sevic, the METRO model ("METRO") produced by Cenntro Electro Group Ltd. ("Cenntro") and distributed by CAE, derives directly from the CITELEC.
+Thus, Sevic allegedly believes the distribution of the METRO, infringes on Sevic's IP rights.
+In Sevic's action, Sevic relies on (Belgian) copyright law and unfair business practices.
+On February 2, 2023, the president of the commercial court of Brussels (the "President") rendered a judgment, declaring i) the claim against Cedar was inadmissible and ii) the claim against CAE and LEIE was founded.
+According to the President's opinion, it was determined that the CITELEC-model can enjoy copyright protection, and it was proven that Sevic acquired the copyrights of the CITELEC-model.
+The President then concluded that the distribution of the METRO-model in Belgium constituted a violation of article XI.
+165 §1 of the Belgian Code of Economic Law and thereby ordered the cessation of the distribution of the METRO-model, a penalty in the form of a fine of EUR20,000.00 per sold vehicle in Belgium and EUR5,000.00 for each other infringement in Belgium after the judgement was served with a maximum fine of EUR500,000.00 for LEIE and EUR1,000,000.00 fine for CAE.
 Because CAE has not sold any METRO-models in Belgium, the Company believes the judgement is incorrect but has accrued the related liability according to the judgement made.
 On April 17,2023 CAE filed a writ of appeal.
-The introductory hearing was scheduled for May 22, 2023.
-The judge did not give any legal assessment at the hearing.
+The introductory hearing was scheduled for May 22, 2023, and the judge overseeing the hearing did not give any legal assessment at the hearing.
 All parties have been granted deadlines for written pleadings.
-The receipt of the final writ has been planned for September 2, 2024.
-As of the date of this Quarterly Report, it is not clear what the outcome of these proceedings will be.
+The final writ was received on September 2, 2024.
+As of the date of this quarterly report, we expect the oral hearing will take place in 2025, however it is not possible to determine the outcome of these proceedings related to Sevic.